 Most people who won’t buy will tell you here.

-3. Use basic inventory tools
+3. Use inventory management tools

-5. Use logistics partners that understand local issues
+4. Use logistics partners that understand local issues

 Not every company understands how Yenagoa differs from Aba, or how PH differs from Lagos.